 What's Your Relational Stress Style?

-Over 20 years working with people in conflict ....
+Over 20 years working with people in stress ....

-I've seen two types of regret: People avoid conflict and doubt themselves later ... or they get frustrated and create distance with people, when that wasn't their intention.
+I've seen two types of regret: People try to "please" others and then doubt themselves later ... or they focus on "persuading" too much and end up creating distance with others.

 After hearing hundreds of these stories, I saw an unhelpful & silent dynamic was driving both the self-doubt & the unintended distance.